The Engineering ToolBox Web Google

 Adding Scavenger Chemicals

-For best performance the chemical should be added in a storage tank before the feed tank.
+For best performance the chemical should be added in the storage tank before the feed tank.
 The efficiency of a scavenger is increased with longer reaction time.
-Adding to the make-up directly to the make-up water feed line is not recommended due to the short reaction time.
+Adding directly to the make-up water feed line is not recommended due to short reaction time.

 Deareation Tower

 The make-up water should always be fed to the feed tank through a deareation tower on the top of the tank.
-The high temperature in the tank will reduce the ability of water to keep oxygen (and gases in general) dissolved.
+The high temperature in the tank reduces the ability of the water to keep oxygen (and gases in general) dissolved.
 The oxygen will be forced out of the water and vented away from the system.

 Related Topics